suttacentral/studies/docs/index.md

   - header: Lift the field
     text: The study of Buddhist texts is a difficult and vast field with few resources.
 Without accurate translations, it is hard for study to make progress.
   - header: Translate all remaining canonical texts
     text: Certain texts of the Pali Tipiṭaka have not been translated into English.
-In other cases, the translations are unavailble, or in need of improvement.
+In other cases, the translations are unavailable, or in need of improvement.
   - header: Translate all the commentaries
     text: Only a few of the ancient commentaries  (<i>aṭṭhakathā</i>) have been translated.
 We aim to translate all the commentaries, which provide an essential link between the Buddha’s day and our own.
   - header: Improve understanding of Pali